 Project Location

-The pilot is open to producers in Wyoming statewide, but there are several priority areas where big game migrations are known to be prevalent, especially in Carbon, Hot Springs, Lincoln, Park, Sublette, Sweetwater, Fremont and Teton counties (see map below).
+The initiative is open to producers statewide in Wyoming, Idaho and Montana, but there are several priority areas where big game migrations are known to be prevalent.
 Contact your local USDA Service Center to discuss how your property aligns with these priority areas.

 How to Apply